 How can you help?

 Keep your students home if they are sick.
-Please do send your student to school after giving fever-reducing, anti-diarrheal, or anti-nausea medications.
-Encourage healthy habits such as WASHING HANDS FREQUENTLY, teach your student correct handwashing techniques, wear a mask, encourage to drink plenty of water throughout the day, ensure your student gets plenty of sleep each night, exercise, healthy eating habits.
-Check with your students frequently, remember mental health is just as important as physical health.
+Please send your students to school after giving them fever-reducing, anti-diarrheal, or anti-nausea medication.
+Encourage healthy habits such as WASHING HANDS FREQUENTLY, teaching your student correctly.
+We recommend wearing a mask, encouraging them to drink plenty of water throughout the day, ensuring your student gets plenty of sleep each night, exercising, healthy eating habits.
+Check with your students frequently.
+Remember mental health is just as important as physical health.

 Medications at school

-Students in Middle school are allowed to self carry inhalers and EpiPens only with a Dr's order.
-Please ensure we have the appropriate authorization on file for your student to self carry these medications if needed.
+Students in middle school are allowed to self-carry inhalers and EpiPens only by a Dr's order.
+Please ensure we have the appropriate authorization on file for your student to self-carry these medications if needed.
 All other medications MUST be kept in the nurse's office with the authorizations on file.